-Watchman Nee shares a helpful illustration in his book Sit, Walk, Stand.
+Watchman Nee, a Chinese church leader who spent the last twenty years of his life in prison until he died in 1972, shares a helpful illustration in his book Sit, Walk, Stand.
 "If I put a dollar bill between the pages of a magazine, and then burn the magazine, where is the dollar bill?
 It has gone the same way as the magazine, to ashes.
 Where the one goes the other goes too.
 Their history has become one.
 But just as effectively, God has put us in Christ.
-What happened to Him happened also to us."2
+What happened to Him happened also to us."3

-If you want to know more about the believer's inseparable connection to Christ, check out Romans 6.3 It boils down to this, to borrow again from Watchman Nee, "Our deliverance from sin is based, not on what we can do, nor even on what God is going to do for us, but on what He has already done for us in Christ."
+If you want to know more about the believer's inseparable connection to Christ, check out Romans 6.4 It boils down to this, to borrow again from Watchman Nee, "Our deliverance from sin is based, not on what we can do, nor even on what God is going to do for us, but on what He has already done for us in Christ."5

-One more thing about God's work.
+One more characteristic of God's work.
 He did it by grace, through faith which is His gift to us, not by our works but by Christ's work, and...